 To sum it all up, babies are prone to accidents and mishaps, so all parents including adoptive parents and expectant parents should always be ready for any medical emergency.
 As a parent, you should know what to do if babies start choking, become injured, or get a nose bleed or insect bite.
-If you take first aid training classes, you’ll ensure that you are prepared in any situation.
+If you take first aid and infant CPR certification classes, you’ll ensure that you are prepared in any situation.

 Here are some of the Key Reasons Why You Shouldn’t Ignore First Aid Training.